 After the birth of my first daughter, I was visited by every Tom, Dick and Harry I had ever worked with in about the first fortnight of her life.
 By the time her one-month birthiversary rolled around, I was hanging out by myself most days.
 Once I was well rested enough to comprehend this trend, it made me sad.
 Had I been a bad host?
-Probably, because I was distracted the huge new responsibility of being in charge of another being’s life and my ability to make conversation was greatly diminished by the pain I was still experiencing from my stitches.
+Probably, because I was distracted by the huge new responsibility of being in charge of another being’s life and my ability to make conversation was greatly diminished by the pain I was still experiencing from my stitches.

 After the birth of my second daughter, I thought I could control the masses.
 Only my sister-in-law, closest friends and parents were invited to the hospital.
 Visiting hours started at 2pm.
 By 2:05pm, I had 8 people (who didn’t necessarily know each other) crowded around my bed.
 While I was happy to see them, I was also overwhelmed and my loving urban family probably sensed this.

 By 2:30pm, my baby and I were alone.
 And she was asleep.

-Recently, one of the best things that has happened is that one of my colleagues and his wife visited my daughter and I for the first time, three months postpartum.
+One of the best things that happened though, was that one of my colleagues and his wife visited my daughter and I for the first time, three months postpartum.
 The tardy couple were embarrassed it had taken so long.
 I was thrilled!
 All the excitement of people I like gushing over my baby AND I had the energy to enjoy it!
 I also had had enough time away from work that I was desperate to catch up on work gossip.

 Every new mother has her own timeline but it’s worth asking her what it is!

 Easy and obvious.

 Lots of people will bring sweet treats (and who doesn’t love cake?!).
 True friends will bring milk, fruit, cheese, and/or bread.
 And superstars bring homemade lasagne, a bottle of wine or pay for pizza to be delivered during arsenic hour.